 The OpenFlow standard ports are defined as physical ports, logical ports, and the LOCAL reserved port if supported (excluding other reserved ports).

-Standard ports can be used as ingress and output ports, can also be used in groups (see 5.4), and have port counters (see 5.5).
+Standard ports can be used as ingress and output ports, they can be used in groups (see 5.6), and they have port counters (see 5.8).

 4.3 Physical ports